What is Bing Ads Editor?

 There are so many things that you can do in Editor.
 Some of the things that I am going to show are how to get started each time with the editor.
 How to upload campaigns, ad groups, keywords, and ad copy into the platform.
-Next, I am going to show how to add website exclusions in bulk to all of your ad groups if you are opted into the syndicated network.
-I’m also going to show how to add negative keywords into all of your campaigns and finally going to show how to look at statistics right in the tool.
+Next, I am going to show how to add website exclusions in bulk to all of your ad groups if you opt into the syndicated network.
+I’m also going to show how to add negative keywords into all of your campaigns and finally going to explain how to look at statistics right in the tool.

 Why Get Changes Everytime?